Republicans look to capitalize on Cuomo scandal ahead of governor election

 ALBANY, N.Y.
-(NEWS10) — Lawmakers anticipate Governor Andrew Cuomo’s time as governor will come to an end if a vote to impeach him happens.
+(WTEN) — Lawmakers anticipate Governor Andrew Cuomo’s time as governor will come to an end if a vote to impeach him happens.

 “I don’t see a positive outcome for the governor under the current circumstances,” said New York State Democratic Party Chair Jay Jacobs.